 Then I ran the site through Load Impact to send 50 virtual users that browse pages of the site and measure the response they get while navigating around.
 50 concurrent users are a very solid number for a medium shared hosting plan and present a serious test for the backend.

 The response under load was stunning, with practically no spikes or bottlenecks as the virtual users piled onto the pages of my basic WordPress site.
-I haven’t seen anything like this on any of the hosts reviewed here on the Hosting Tribunal.
+Only one of the hosts reviewed here on the Hosting Tribunal performs better, and that’s iPage.
+The rest are a fair distance behind.

 It seems that the Linux Containers really do the trick and deliver smooth, scalable performance.